Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 * Assumptions in Reaction Constraints: Some reactions may have been constrained arbitrarily, which could lead to inaccurate flux predictions.
 Reversibility constraints may not reflect physiological reality, impacting metabolic feasibility.

 ### Future Work:
-Pathway Refinement: Future work will focus on refining the aromatic degradation, Fatty Acid and organic acid production pathways.
+Pathway Refinement: Future work will focus on adding the aromatic degradation, Fatty Acid and organic acid production pathways.

 References:\
 KEGG: Kyoto Encyclopedia of Genes and Genomes - Pseudomonas putida pathways.<br/>